 3 Creating a global community to shift paradigm

 We partner with like-minded people to improve refugee assistance.
-We drive change by promoting Refugee-Led Action and innovative leadership, and we connect people across boarders.
+We drive change by promoting Refugee-Led Action and innovative leadership, and we connect people across borders.

 Refugee Network Center, Malaysia

 Refugee Network Center is the outcome of the first round of Transformative Leadership in Action.
 The centre aims to connect refugees with livelihood opportunities in Kuala Lumpur by strengthening their capacities and building a network.